-Except where noted and as to statements of fact, all legal conclusions in this section represent the opinion of Vinson & Elkins L.L.P.
+Except where noted, all legal conclusions, but not statements of fact, in this section are the opinion of Vinson & Elkins L.L.P.
 The information in this discussion and the opinions of Vinson & Elkins L.L.P. expressed herein are based on current provisions of the Code, existing, temporary and currently proposed Treasury Regulations thereunder, the legislative history of the Code, existing administrative interpretations and practices of the IRS and judicial decisions, all of which are subject to change either prospectively or retroactively.
 No assurance can be given that future legislation, Treasury Regulations, administrative interpretations and judicial decisions will not significantly change the current law or adversely affect existing interpretations of current law.

-The tax consequences of holding our REIT common shares will depend on a shareholder's particular tax circumstances.
-Prospective holders of our REIT common shares are urged to consult their tax advisors regarding the specific federal, state, local and foreign income and other tax consequences of ownership and disposition of our REIT common shares.
+The tax consequences of owning our common shares will depend on a shareholder's particular tax circumstances.
+Prospective owners of our common shares are urged to consult their tax advisors regarding the specific federal, state, local and foreign income and other tax consequences of ownership and disposition of our common shares.

-Recent Legislation
+Tax Rates

-On May 28, 2003, the President of the United States signed into law the Jobs and Growth Tax Relief Reconciliation Act of 2003, referred to herein as the "Jobs and Growth Tax Act."
-The Jobs and Growth Tax Act reduces the maximum individual tax rate for long-term capital gains generally from 20% to 15% (for sales occurring after May 6, 2003 through December 31, 2008).
-The Jobs and Growth Tax Act also taxes "qualified dividend income" of individuals at the same rate as net capital gain, thus reducing the maximum individual tax rate for such dividends from 38.6% to 15% (for tax years from 2003 through 2008).
-"Qualified dividend income" generally includes dividends received from regular domestic corporations and from certain "qualified foreign corporations," provided certain required share holding periods are met.
+The maximum individual tax rate for long-term capital gains is now 15% (for sales occurring after May 6, 2003 through December 31, 2008).
+The rate for "qualified dividend income" of individual U.S. shareholders is the same rate as on net capital gain (for tax years from 2003 through 2008).
+"Qualified dividend income"

+generally includes dividends received from regular domestic corporations and from certain "qualified foreign corporations," provided certain required share holding periods are met.

-Under the Jobs and Growth Tax Act, dividends paid by a REIT from rental income and other REIT operations that generate ordinary income rather than capital gains generally are not qualified dividend income and continue to be taxed at ordinary rates of up to 35%.
+Dividends paid by a REIT from rental income and other REIT operations that generate ordinary income rather than capital gains generally are not qualified dividend income and are taxed at ordinary rates of up to 35%.
 Dividends paid by a REIT will be treated as qualified dividend income, however, to the extent that (i) the REIT itself has qualified dividend income-such as dividends from taxable REIT subsidiaries ("TRSs")-for the taxable year in which the dividend was paid and (ii) the REIT designates such dividends as qualified dividend income.
 Qualified dividend income of a REIT for this purpose also includes the sum of (x) the excess of the REIT's "real estate investment trust taxable income" for the preceding year, which will typically include any income that the REIT does not distribute to its shareholders, over the tax payable by the REIT on such income, and (y) the excess of the income of the REIT for the preceding year subject to the built-in gain tax on certain assets acquired from C corporations, including as a result of the conversion of a C corporation to a REIT, over the tax payable by the REIT on any such income in the preceding year.
 See "Taxation of Rayonier-General" for a discussion of the tax on built-in gain of a REIT.

-In addition, capital gain dividends (that is, designated distributions of net capital gain) paid by REITs are eligible for the new maximum 15% rate applicable to individuals.
+In addition, capital gain dividends (that is, designated distributions of net capital gain) paid by REITs are eligible for the maximum 15% rate applicable to individuals.
 See "Taxation of Shareholders-Taxation of Taxable Domestic Shareholders-Distributions."

-Because we expect that a substantial proportion of our income as a REIT will consist of capital gain realized from certain timber cutting contracts subject to Section 631(b) of the Code (see "Taxation of Rayonier-Income Tests") and of qualifying dividend income received from TRSs, we anticipate that most of the taxable portion of our distributions paid after our conversion to REIT status will be eligible for the maximum 15% tax rate provided by the Jobs and Growth Tax Act as either long-term capital gain or qualified dividend income.
+Because we expect that a substantial proportion of our income as a REIT will consist of capital gain realized from certain timber cutting contracts subject to Section 631(b) of the Code (see "Taxation of Rayonier-Income Tests") and of qualifying dividend income received from TRSs, we anticipate that most of the taxable portion of our distributions paid to our individual U.S. shareholders will be eligible for the maximum 15% tax rate as either long-term capital gain or qualified dividend income.